Tag: Chris Ruane

 The below Parliamentary question was asked by Chris Ruane on 2014-06-26.

 To ask the hon.
-Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, what estimate the Electoral Commission makes of how many registered electors move house and (a) re-register and (b) fail to re-register to vote each year.
+Member for South West Devon, representing the Speaker’s Committee on the Electoral Commission, on which dates the Electoral Commission will report to (a) Parliament and (b) individual hon.
+Members on the progress on the implementation of individual electoral registration.

 Mr Gary Streeter